 |Blend||1.5 Ounce||1/2 Pound||Pound|

-We ship via UPS Ground Service.
-Costs for shipping plus a small fee for packing material are added to each order.
+We ship via USPS.
+Costs for shipping and handling are added to each order.

 New York State Residents